palakkumar998/C---placement-preparation/README.md

-this is a C++ complete course in one shot with OOps concept.
-You can understand each topic of OOps with the sample code.
+this is a One Shot C++ complete course with OOPs concepts.
+You can understand each topic of OOPs with the sample code.
 Just RUN the "CODE" and enjoy learning 🔥🔥👍